Some popular parenting buzzwords and what these words actually mean when describing a parenting style.

 Authoritative Parenting Resources: How to Stop Losing Your Sh*t with Your Kids, Authoritative Parenting (Synthesizing Nurturance and Discipline for Optimal Child Development)

 Permissive parenting is a term used to describe parents who are not demanding of their children.
-Kids don’t have many responsibilities and are encouraged to regulate their own behaviours and make their own choices.
+Kids don’t have many responsibilities and are encouraged to regulate their own behaviors and make their own choices.
 Permissive parents often look to their child as an equal rather than a disciplinary.

 Parenting Buzzwords Are Crazy!